mguymon/active_admin_pagedown/README.md

 ## Caveats

 * Only will work with 1 field per page at the moment.
 The Pagedown JS looks for specific dom ids, which is hard coded in the input right now.
-* There is no image uploader.Pagedown on its own does not provide one, but it should be possible to add hooks to support it
+* There is no image uploader.
+Pagedown on its own does not provide one, but it should be possible to add hooks to support it